-Parents are children’s first and most enduring educators and have a huge influence on their development and therefore alongside providing ‘wow’ moments from home, we also encourage parents to support their child’s learning by reading with their children daily, working with them on their termly ‘power projects’ and supporting them in learning their sounds and ‘red’ words.
+Parents are children’s first and most enduring educators and have a huge influence on their development.
+Alongside providing ‘wow’ moments from home, we also encourage parents to support their child’s learning by reading with them daily and also supporting the reception teachers by acting on guidance given in the weekly newsletters on how to consolidate learning at home.

 Parents have the opportunity to meet three times a year with the reception staff at 'Meet the Teacher' sessions, where information about the term ahead is explained.
 Parents also will be invited to individual consultation appointments with their child’s class teacher twice a year to discuss where the children are in their learning and how this can be further supported at home.
 Parents then work with the school to discuss and plan for how next steps in each child’s learning can be maximized through working together.